teemopower/loltavista/readme.md

-// Jimmy Kim
+Jimmy Kim

-// Project Name: LOLta Vista
+Project Name: LOLta Vista

+Description:

-// Description: Allows a user to look up statistics for a League of Legend ranked player using Riot Games API
+Allows a user to look up statistics for a League of Legend ranked player using Riot Games API.
+A user can also check to see if a ranked player is current in a live game.

+To Test:

-// To Test: Type in a Summoner's name - if needed use ramencola
+To test statistics lookup type in a Summoner's name - use ramencola

+Technologies Used:

-// Technologies Used: HTML, CSS, JavaScript, jQuery, Node.js, Express, Sequelize, SQL, bcrypt, Postgres, Passport
+HTML, CSS, JavaScript, jQuery, Node.js, Express, Sequelize, SQL, bcrypt, Postgres, Passport, flash